icebox246/rfetch/README.md

 ## Compilation

 1. Install Rust if you haven't already done this
-2. Run `cargo build --release` and needed crates should get downloaded and after compilation program should run
+2. Run `cargo build --release` and needed crates should get downloaded and program should compile

 ## Installation